 - adult entertainment,

-- pharmaceutical sales, virtual currencies, arms trade, blood diamonds and similar problematic industries,
+- arms trade, blood diamonds, and similar politically exposed industries,

 Other jurisdictions draw a (thinner or thicker) red line for PEPs (personally exposed persons), embargoed countries and have other more exotic criteria.

 Other criteria are the existence and enforcement of information exchange agreements, mutual legal assistance treaties or any similar official agreements.
 The (remaining) level of banking secrecy, the enforcement of penalties in case of an illegal disclosure of bank information, general professional behavior and work ethics of the bank, the overall legal and regulatory framework, but also language barriers, time zones, and visa requirements are other typical criteria.

 However, to successfully accomplish the bank opening procedure, it is not sufficient just to decide for the right jurisdiction.
 The next opponent is the individual bank itself.
 To avoid a clear denial or a long-lasting process which ends in a rejection, the offshore company has not only

 - to provide certain documents and to give certain information but, also,